 The ACCC is responsible for enforcing Australia's competition and restrictive trade practices laws, provided for primarily in the CCA (defined in Section I).
 Although the ACCC has successfully taken action against pharmaceutical companies for breaches of consumer law (e.g., for misleading and deceptive conduct), it has rarely pursued pharmaceutical companies for restrictive trade practices.
 In addition to the imposition of fines by the ACCC (which can be in the range of millions of dollars), there is the potential for class actions.

-In 2014, the ACCC instituted proceedings for misuse of market power against a pharmaceutical company for the first time.
+In 2014 (Australian Competition and Consumer Commission v.
+Pfizer Australia Pty Ltd FCA 113), the ACCC instituted proceedings for misuse of market power against a pharmaceutical company for the first time.
 The conduct in question was that company's supply, directly to community pharmacies, of a generic version of its product shortly before expiry of the relevant patent and a scheme whereby those pharmacies would be paid rebates based on how much product (originator and generic brands) was purchased.
 In 2018, the Full Court of the FCA found that the company had taken advantage of its substantial market power but did not accept that it had acted for the purpose of substantially lessening, or deterring or preventing, competitive conduct.
 The ACCC's application for special leave to appeal to the High Court was dismissed in October 2018, ending the action.
-Section 46 of CCA has now been amended to encompass conduct that has the effect or likely effect of substantially lessening competition.

 ii Transactional issues

 Market authorisations are transferable pursuant to the TG Regulations.
-The secretary of the DOH must be notified in writing within three months of the transfer and may request further information before amending the ARTG.
+The secretary of the DOH must be notified in writing within three months of the transfer and provided with evidence of the transfer.
+The secretary may request further information before amending the ARTG.